leloykun/leloykun.github.io/content/ponder/blockmat-linear-attn/index.md

     <img src="../test-time-regression/linear-attn-comp-forms.png" style="width:75%; height:75%;" />
 </div>

-Since the update rules of linear attention mechanisms are associative (i.e., the order of operations doesn't matter), we can do the computations in multiple ways.
+Since the update rules of linear attention mechanisms are associative (i.e., the order of how we "combine" the updates doesn't matter), we can do the computations in multiple ways.

 At inference time, the recurrent form works best.
 But at training time, we ideally want to fully parallelize the computation.
 However, this is often infeasible due to memory constraints.
 So, we use chunk-wise parallelism (Hua et al., 2022; Sun et al., 2023) instead: